qazarr/material2/src/material/paginator/paginator.md

 The paginator displays a dropdown of page sizes for the user to choose from.
 The options for this dropdown can be set via `pageSizeOptions`

 The current pageSize will always appear in the dropdown, even if it is not included in pageSizeOptions.

+If you want to customize some of the optional of the `mat-select` inside the `mat-paginator`, you can use the `selectConfig` input.

 ### Internationalization
 The labels for the paginator can be customized by providing your own instance of `MatPaginatorIntl`.